beatobongco/DFN-Base/README.md

 `links` - link to containers in another service.
 It actually writes the IP address of the target container to `etc/hosts/` of the current container so in this case, our nginx container will have the IP address of our web service which can be accessed at `http://web` and its port 5000 for example at `http://web:5000`

-`volumes` - we'll put the configuration file for nginx in the correct place in our nginx container `/etc/nginx/nginx.conf` `:ro` means `read-only`
+`volumes` - we'll put the condocker-composeuration file for nginx in the correct place in our nginx container `/etc/nginx/nginx.conf` `:ro` means `read-only`

 ### nginx.conf

-This is the important part of the configuration file which allows us to view our flask app.
+This is the important part of the condocker-composeuration file which allows us to view our flask app.

-Remember what we did with fig's `link` command?
+Remember what we did with docker-compose's `link` command?
 Yeah now we can access our web container by just typing in `web:1337`.
 Remember the flask app was running in port 1337!

 ```